 The danger with medications may seem obvious, but you may not have considered the Tylenol in the pocket of your child's backpack.
 Both prescription and non-prescription medications pose a danger.
 Due to licensing regulations, even over-the-counter items like ChapStick, vitamins, or lotion must be kept out of the reach of children.
-So please do not bring medications or over-the-counter items to school.
-You may find it easier not to use a backpack, or to have a backpack dedicated just for school use that is snack/medication free.
+Please do not bring medications or over-the-counter items to school.
+You may find it easier not to use a backpack.
 Thank you for helping us protect the children by being vigilant with items that are brought to school.